maciejtatol/Amiga2JS/docs/core-engine.md

 1. Deterministic graph validation and execution.
 2. Evidence lifecycle and generation gates as pure functions.

+## Resumable execution

+Persisted workflows declare an explicit workflow revision and are checkpointed at stable DAG-layer boundaries.
+The initial snapshot is written before any handler runs; each completed layer atomically commits its snapshot and ordered audit events.
+Resume validates the workflow identity, revision, topology, and stored step outputs, then skips committed layers.
+Stored context is authoritative.

+Handlers receive a stable idempotency key (`runId:workflowRevision:stepId`).
+A crash before a layer checkpoint can rerun that entire layer, so integrations must use that key for idempotency; execution is deliberately not advertised as exactly-once.
+The current in-memory repository is a port-validation baseline, not durable production storage.

+Evidence has a separate immutable-by-ID repository port.
+Identical writes are idempotent, conflicting writes are rejected, references may arrive out of order, and detached snapshots are deterministically sorted.
+Lifecycle evaluation remains a separate policy layer.
 3. Reviewer-input isolation projections.
 4. In-memory repositories and resumable workflow snapshots.
 5. Content-addressed artifacts and SQLite persistence.